Chicago LSM HTTP RESTful WebServices Interface

 FrameOversampling, aka image averaging, is to sample each image scan multiple time.
 Increasing LineOversamping will increase total time of the image.

-(not implemented yet) Retrace is the addition dummy pixels added to the beginning of each scan path to account of finite turnaround time of the scanner mirror.
-Signal during Retrace will not be included in greyscale and color image output, but will be included in raw output.
+Retrace is the addition dummy pixels added to the beginning of each scan path to account of finite turnaround time of the scanner mirror.
+Signal during Retrace will not be included in bitmap, greyscale and color image output, but will be included in raw output.

 WaveformType is used to set how the scan path is constructed.

-Due to the limitation of the handling of enum in LabVIEW json format.
-All the enum had to converted to numeric representation.
+Due to the limitation that Enum is not a supported type in standard JSON string, all the enum had to converted to numeric representation.
 To parse the numeric option into meaningful strings, use the following table.

 0: StairCaseRamp_FullDoF